Nonspecific Methods of Infection Prevention Among Medical Staff

 3. Cleaning and disinfection of patient rooms and most frequently touched surfaces.

-4. Frequent linen changes and acting in a way that prevents microorganism transmission to other individuals and hospital environment.
+4. Frequent linen changes and acting in a way that prevents microorganism transmission to other individuals and the hospital environment.

 5. Proper medical waste management.